-For rare morphs, you may have to hunt down a breeder online or at a reptile expo if you’re looking to add a uniquely colored ball python to your household.
+For rare morphs, you may have to hunt down a breeder online or at a reptile expo if you’re looking to add a uniquely colored ball python to your household or even want eggs.

 ⭐️ Fun Fact: Did you know, the most expensive ball python ever sold fetched a whopping $40,000?!
 The price went towards a gorgeous lavender albino ball python, which has striking yellow spots which are beautifully juxtaposed against soft lavender scales.
 It’s a real beauty!